cutting-room-floor/live-tweets-template/readme.md

+# Live Tweets

+This template demonstrates layering live data from an API feed (in this case Twitter) on a custom map from MapBox.
+It's designed to make it easy to get started and should be hacked up at will for your project.

-# Map Site Templates
+## About Map Site Templates

 [Map Site templates](http://mapbox.com/map-sites) from MapBox are a way to jumpstart building a map-based web feature.
 The map-site templates bundles common html and css formatting with reusable javascript components.

-This template demonstrates layering live data from an API feed (in this case Twitter) on a custom map from MapBox.
-It's designed to make it easy to get started and should be hacked up at will for your project.

 To build a project based on this template, fork this repository, edit the html content and css, and alter the configuration script.